 Two studies were completed to assess between instrument precision.
-One study was performed on BenchMark XT instrument and BenchMark ULTRA instrument using ultraView Universal DAB Detection Kit.
-A second study was performed on BenchMark ULTRA instrument with OptiView DAB IHC Detection Kit.
+One study was performed on a BenchMark XT instrument and BenchMark ULTRA instrument using ultraView Universal DAB Detection Kit, and second study was performed on a BenchMark ULTRA instrument with OptiView DAB IHC Detection Kit.

 In the first study, the sections from two multi-tissue blocks containing cervical squamous cell carcinoma, tonsil and pancreas were stained on three BenchMark XT instruments and three BenchMark ULTRA instruments with ultraView Universal DAB Detection Kit (5 sections from each multi-tissue block per each instrument).
 The p16 stain intensities were within 0.5 points of the median score in 100% of all tissues when stained across three BenchMark XT instruments.
-The p16 stain intensities were within 0.5 point of the median score in 100% of cervical squamous cell carcinoma (15/15), 93% of tonsil (14/15) and

-93% of pancreas (14/15) when stained on three Benchmark ULTRA instruments.
-All tissues stained with CINtec p16 Histology had acceptable background staining.
+The p16 stain intensities were within 0.5 point of the median score in 100% of cervical squamous cell carcinoma (15/15), 93% of tonsil (14/15) and 93% of pancreas (14/15) when stained on three Benchmark ULTRA instruments.
+All tissues stained with ClNtec p16 Histology had acceptable background staining.

 In the second study, the precision of the CINtec p16 Histology test was determined across three BenchMark ULTRA instruments by staining replicate slides of 28 cervical cases (eight normal cervix, six CIN1, six CIN2, four CIN3, and four cervical carcinoma cases) using OptiView DAB IHC detection kit.
 Each case was stained on each of three BenchMark ULTRA instruments with each of three lots of CINtec p16 Histology.
-Overall, nine CINtec p16 Histology, stained slides from each case were included in the study (three lots of CINtec p16 Histology, three BenchMark ULTRA instruments).
-Each CINtec p16 Histology, three BenchMark ULTRA instruments).
-Each CINtec p16 Histology, three BenchMark ULTRA instruments).
-Each CINtec p16 Histology stained slide was then paired with a hematoxylin and eosin (H&E) stained slide from the same case.
+Overall, nine CINtec p16 Histology-stained slides from each case were included in the study (three lots of CINtec p16 Histology, three BenchMark ULTRA instruments).
+Each CINtec p16 Histology-stained slide was then paired with an H&E-stained slide from the same case.
 All slides were randomized, and then evaluated by a single pathologist blinded to the case diagnosis for p16 stain intensities, positive or negative CINtec p16 Histology status and background.
 The data showed that 97.6% of tissues had stain intensity scores within 0.5 points across all instruments.
-In addition, 100% of sections stained with CINtec p16 Histology status.
-All tissues stained with CINtec p16 Histology had acceptable background staining.
+In addition, 100% of sections stained with CINtec p16 Histology on three BenchMark ULTRA instruments demonstrated the same CINtec p16 Histology status.
+All tissues stained with CINtec p16 Histology status.
+All tissues stained with CINtec p16 Histology background staining.

-Additionally, Between-instrument intermediate precision was determined across three BenchMark ULTRA PLUS instruments by staining duplicate slides of 24 cervical tissue cases (eleven normal cervix, one CIN1, two CIN2, seven CIN3, and three squamous cell carcinoma).
+Additionally, between-instrument intermediate precision was determined across three BenchMark ULTRA PLUS instruments by staining duplicate slides of 24 cervical tissue cases (eleven normal cervix, one CIN1, two CIN2, seven CIN3, and three squamous cell carcinoma).
 Test slides were randomized then evaluated by a single pathologist blinded to the case diagnosis for positive or negative CINtec p16 Histology status, morphology and non-specific staining (background).
 The overall percent agreement was 99.3%.
-All tissues stained with CINtec p16 Histology had 100% acceptable morphology and nonspecific staining.
+All tissues stained with CINtec p16 Histology had 100% acceptable morphology and background staining.

-Between-Lot Precision
+Between Lot Precision